golioth/golioth-esp-idf-sdk/README.md

 ## Trying the examples

 The `examples` directory contains example apps which you can build and run.

+### Using VSCode esp-idf extension

+If you are using the VScode esp-idf extension, you should be able to load these examples directly into your workspace and build/flash/monitor.

+### Command-line

 First, setup the environment.
 If you've installed esp-idf using Windows or an IDE plugin, you can usually skip this step, as the environment